Nakkasenp65/my-diagnose-frontend/README.md

 ## Description

-**Fast Diagnosis (Frontend)** is a web application that implements an **AI Model** for fast and accurate diagnosis of medical symptoms.
+**Fast Diagnosis (Frontend)** is a web application that implements an **AI Model** for fast diagnosis of medical symptoms.
 The frontend serves as the interface for users to input their symptoms and receive immediate feedback from the AI system.

-This project is designed to provide a **clean**, **responsive**, and **modern interface** for healthcare professionals and users looking to get **quick, initial diagnosis** based on symptoms.

 ## Tech Stack